Can You Tile A Fibreglass Pool? Everything You Need To Know

 Sanding

-Sanding the pool surface creates a rough texture that improves the mechanical bond between the tiles and the fibreglass swimming pool surface, enhancing the performance of the tile adhesive.
+Sanding the pool surface creates a rough texture that improves the mechanical bond between the tiles and the fibreglass swimming pool surface.
+While sanding improves tile adhesion, working with expert fibreglass pool builders ensures the preparation is done correctly before any finish is applied, guaranteeing durability and a professional result.

 Sanding effectively prepares the pool surface by enhancing the texture, which is crucial for strong tile adhesion.